WHERE WE HELPPractical workflow improvement for Canadian SMBs

 Right-size the build

-Decide whether this should start as a dashboard, document workflow, automation, or agent system.
+Decide whether this should start as a dashboard, document flow, workflow support, or guided automation.

 Scope clarity